pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 ## Call Summary:

-This month\'s community call features presentations - **Dialog API security updates** (recent changes to dialog API that address a security vulnerability requires action from you IF your add-in uses cross-domain communication between the dialog and taskpane.
+This month's community call features presentations - **Dialog API security updates** (recent changes to dialog API that address a security vulnerability requires action from you IF your add-in uses cross-domain communication between the dialog and taskpane.
 Requirements and